scala/scala3/docs/_spec/04-basic-declarations-and-definitions.md

 |`false`   | `Boolean`                          |
 |`()`      | `Unit`                             |
 |`null`    | all other types                    |

+`scala.compiletime.uninitialized` can never appear anywhere else.
+For compatibility with Scala 2, the syntax `var ´x´: ´T´ = _` is accepted as equivalent to using `uninitialized`.

 When they occur as members of a template, both forms of variable definition also introduce a getter method ´x´ which returns the value currently assigned to the variable, as well as a setter method `´x´_=` which changes the value currently assigned to the variable.
 The methods have the same signatures as for a variable declaration.